-Students on all campuses are able to use the UAS web portal to access course materials, submit homework, and chat with other students.
-A page is automatically created for every course and students can create additional pages for academic work and personal expression.
-Blogs, personal portfolios, wikis, and social networking are some of the tools for the UAS community available through UASOnline!
-Log in at: uas.alaska.edu/online (https://uas.alaska.edu/online/)
+Students on all campuses are able to access course materials, submit homework, and engage with other students.
+Access to course content is available from any UAS website (uas.alaska.edu) using the ribbon at the top of the page or through the UAS portal at UASOnline (uas.alaska.edu/online).
+A class home site is automatically created for every UAS course and students can create additional pages for academic work and personal expression.
+Blogs, personal portfolios, and chatrooms are some of the tools for the UAS community available through UASOnline!
+Log in at: online.uas.alaska.edu (https://online.uas.alaska.edu/)